-Arsenic is an element in the environment that can be found naturally in rocks and soil, water, air, and in plants and animals.
+Arsenic is a natural element that can be found in rocks and soil, water, air, and in plants and animals.
 It can also be released into the environment from some agricultural and industrial sources.

-Arsenic has no taste or smell.
-Although sometimes found in its pure form as a steel grey metal, arsenic is usually part of chemical compounds.
+Although it is sometimes found in its pure form as a steel grey metal, arsenic is usually part of chemical compounds.
 These compounds are divided into 2 groups:

-Inorganic arsenic compounds are found in industry, in building products (in some "pressure-treated" woods), and in arsenic-contaminated water.
+- Inorganic compounds (arsenic combined with elements other than carbon): These compounds are found in industry, in building products (such as some “pressure-treated” woods), and in arsenic-contaminated water.
 This is the form of arsenic that tends to be more toxic and has been linked to cancer.

-Organic arsenic compounds are much less toxic than the inorganic arsenic compounds and are not thought to be linked to cancer.
+- Organic compounds (arsenic combined with carbon and other elements): These compounds are much less toxic than the inorganic arsenic compounds and are not thought to be linked to cancer.
 These compounds are found in some foods, such as fish and shellfish.